Quality score (avg) column

 The Quality score (avg) value would be 6.73, calculated as (7000 + 400) / 1100.

 You can use this column in a formula column by specifying the

-Learn more about reporting on quality score in DS.Steps to access this column:
+Learn more about reporting on quality score in Search Ads 360.Add this column to a report:

-Navigate to an advertiser, an AdWords or Bing Ads engine account, or lower scope.
+Navigate to an advertiser, a Google Ads or Microsoft Advertising engine account, or lower scope.

 Click the Campaigns, Ad groups, or Keywords tab.